alexhholmes/fredb/README.md

 # fredb

-Embedded B-tree key-value store in Go.
+A simple embedded B-tree key-value store in Go.

+Designed for up to 1TB+, read-heavy, local KV storage for edge, containers, and infrastructure.

 ## Status